Written by Andrew Mason

 Always have a extra pair of clean jammies close by.

-If it’s not in your little one’s dresser or closet, lay them out on a rocker or somewhere easily accessible.
+By closeby I mean somewhere you can get them easily.
+In the dark.
+Without having to rummage.
+If they’re not in your little one’s dresser or closet, lay them out on a rocker or somewhere else accessible.
 It’s never fun waking up out of a dead sleep and having to root around in the dark for clean pyjamas.

 It’s also never fun waking up out of a dead sleep and having to find clean pyjamas that FIT.
 If you’re anything like us, with two boys that are growing like weeds and have either interchangeable or indistinguishable clothes, it’s key to have one or two sets of jams on hand that are current: i.e. that fit right now.

-A big save both for time and not losing the sleep state after a pee wake up, is wrapping your crib or bed mattress in TWO sheets.
+A big save both for time and not losing the sleep state after a pee wake up, is putting two sheets on your crib or bed mattress.

 Option 1

-Put on a first sheet.
+Put on a first sheet, like normal.
 Lay down a mattress protector mat over that.
-Then wrap that whole apparatus in ANOTHER sheet.
+Then wrap another sheet on top.
+So you’ll have a top sheet, protector, and undersheet.
 In the event of a late night pee accident, you can rip off the top wet sheet, take off the mattress protector, and have a clean, dry fresh sheet all ready to go.

 The caveat with this one is mattress protectors don’t often cover the ENTIRE mattress.
-If your darling child happens to roll to a corner and lets it rip in an uncovered area of the mattress, you’ll be SOL and have to do a traditional middle of the night sheet change (or just let em sleep the rest of the night on the bare mattress).
+If your darling child happens to roll to a corner and lets it rip in an uncovered area of the mattress, you’ll be SOL and have to do a traditional sheet change (or just let em sleep the rest of the night on the bare mattress).

 Option 2

-Similar to #1, start by putting on a standard sheet.
+Put on a standard sheet, as usual.
 Then, flip the mattress over and put on another clean sheet.
-In the even of a late night pee accient, you can rip off the top wet sheet, flip the mattress over, and voila, dry, fresh sheet, no fuss no muss.
+In the event of a late night pee accident, you can rip off the top wet sheet, flip the mattress over in case it’s wet (which it often is), and voila, dry, fresh sheet, dry fresh mattress.
+No fuss no muss.
+This variation has worked on numerous occasions for me.

 This one is a little tricky to actually monitor and implement.